LTruijens/powershell-gac/README.md

 ## Features

-Supports GAC for all .Net versions, including .Net 4.0 en .Net 4.5.
+Supports GAC for all .Net versions, including .Net 4.0 and .Net 4.6.

 Commands:
 * Get-GacAssembly Gets the assemblies in the GAC (alias gga)